-Reflection Candidate has Candidate's Candidate has Candidate has (AMLE Standard 1) restated observations with no apparent reflection. reflection is brief and lacks depth. reflected on the teaching and learning observed in the lesson. on the teaching and learning observed in the lesson.
-Reflection and Candidate has Candidate's Candidate has Candidate has application failed to reflect reflection on the reflected upon reflected deeply on the lesson's lesson's impact the lesson's on the lesson's (AMLE Standard 1) impact on her on her future impact on her impact on her future teaching. teaching is brief future teaching. future teaching. and lacks depth.
+Reflection (AMLE Standard 1) Candidate has restated observations with no apparent reflection.
+Candidate's reflection is brief and lacks depth.
+Candidate has reflected on the teaching and learning observed in the lesson.
+Candidate has reflected deeply on the teaching and learning observed in the lesson.
+Reflection and application (AMLE Standard 1) Candidate has failed to reflect on the lesson's impact on her future teaching.
+Candidate's reflection on the lesson's impact on her future teaching is brief and lacks depth.
+Candidate has reflected upon the lesson's impact on her future teaching.
+Candidate has reflected deeply on the lesson's impact on her future teaching.